Safeguarding Policy

 • Undertaking an annual review of safeguarding policies

-• Making sure all safeguarding policies and procedures are fully implemented and followed by staff, self-employed contractors, volunteers, children, young people under 18 and vulnerable adults
+• Making sure all safeguarding policies and procedures are fully implemented and followed by staff, self-employed contractors, volunteers, and all customers using the Charities services.

 • Working with local safeguarding officers to review the safeguarding strategy and action plan along with policies and procedures both periodically and following serious incidents, making any necessary changes and reporting back to the Board for discussion and approval